JLin-code/Cybersecurity/2 Environment Variable and Set-UID/Lab_Report.md

 ![alt text](environmyenv.png)

-### Conclusion
+### Analysis
 - When NULL was passed as the third argument to execve() the new program gets no environment variable
 - When environ was passed, the new program inherits all environment variables
-- Unlike fork(), execve() does not automaticall inherit environment variables, so you must explicitly pass them
+- Unlike fork(), execve() does not automatically inherit environment variables, so you must explicitly pass them

 ---